Jelmerro/carafe/README.md

 C:/Program Files/Internet Explorer/iexplore.exe
 C:/Program Files/Windows NT/Accessories/wordpad.exe
 C:/Program Files/Windows Media Player/wmplayer.exe
-You can add more with './carafe steam install'
+You can add more with 'carafe steam install'
 ```

-We can now start steam with `./carafe steam start`,
+We can now start steam with `carafe steam start`,
-or start a different program inside the carafe: `./carafe steam start -l "Program Files/Internet Explorer/iexplore.exe"`.
+or start a different program inside the carafe: `carafe steam start -l "Program Files/Internet Explorer/iexplore.exe"`.

 The list of executables is automatically filled with all exe files inside the carafe.